The Economic Impact of Low- and High-Frequency Temperature Changes: Modeling

-For each method considered, we will refer to two different but related estimates of aggregate $\hat \lo_X$.
+We will refer to two different but related estimates of aggregate $\hat \lo_X$.
 When we form aggregate estimates from a weighted sum of state-level estimates $\hat \lo_X = \sum_{i=1}^N \omega_i \hat \lo_{X,i}$ (where $\omega_i$ are population weights), these estimates will be denoted with a label that ends with `A'.
 When we form an aggregate (or national) series $AX = \sum_{i=1}^N \omega_i X_i$, and then apply an estimation method, the label will start with `A'.
 For example, AMW8 is obtained by applying the MW procedure with $q=8$ to the aggregate series, while MW8A is obtained by aggregating the 48 state-level estimates based on MW8.
-Similarly, UC04A is obtained by aggregating the UC estimates with $\sigma_\lo$ fixed at 0.04, while AUC04 is obtained by applying the estimation method to the aggregate series with the same $\sigma_\lo$.
+Similarly, UC02A is obtained by aggregating the UC estimates with $\sigma_\lo$ fixed at 0.02, while AUC02 is obtained by applying the estimation method to the aggregate series with the same $\sigma_\lo$.
+Finally, `$F_Z$' will denote the common factor estimated as the first principal component of a generic series $Z$.

-The left panel of Figure \ref{fig:sbs_common_annual} presents the aggregate of state-level estimates.
-For the sake of facilitating comparison, all estimates are standardized to have zero mean and unit variance.
-In brief, the MW8A, HPA(100), and UC04A are similarly smooth, while bHPA, UC4A, and JH4A, are more variable.
+The left panel of Figure \ref{fig:sbs_common_annual} presents the aggregate of state-level estimates while the right panel of Figure \ref{fig:sbs_common_annual} plots the common factors or the estimates from the national series.
+In brief, the MW8A, HPA(100), and UC02A exhibit similar smoothness, while bHPA, UC2A, and JH4A, are more variable.
 However, all estimates trend upward over the course of the sample.
 A detailed analysis of the properties of these estimates is provided in \ref{app:AppendixL}.

-The procedures considered are designed for filtering of economic data.
-We do not know how accurate they are for estimating temperature trends, and for this, we need to know the true low-frequency component, which is never observed.
+The procedures considered are designed for filtering economic data.
+We do not know how accurate they are for estimating temperature trends, and for this, we need to approximate the true low-frequency component, which is never observed.
 We thus design a Monte-Carlo exercise, calibrated to several temperature series, to evaluate the total (approximation plus sampling) mean-squared error of the procedures.
 The simulation exercise, also detailed in \ref{app:AppendixL}, reveals that though the tuning parameters used to obtain economic trends or cycles are not appropriate for estimating the low- and high- frequency components of temperature data, any of the methods can produce a similar trend with the right choice of tuning parameter.
-This suggests that the issue, then, is to decide on a robust choice of tuning parameters.
+The issue, then, is to decide on a robust choice of tuning parameters.